CeriOSRey/Everything_Swift/Everything_Swift/Wiki/IQ_Swift.md

     Use with caution; if it’s nil, your app will crash.
     Typically used for properties that are set during initialization and guaranteed to have a value afterward.
 ## 18. When would you use the guard keyword in Swift?
-- When you want to unwrap an optional and you want to exit the block/scope if the value is nil.
+- When you want to unwrap an optional and you want to exit the block/scope if the condition is not met.

 ## 19. Apart from the built-in ones, can you give an example of property wrappers?
 - Property wrappers in Swift allow you to extract common logic into distinct wrapper objects, reducing boilerplate code.
 While there are built-in property wrappers like @State, @Binding, and @ObservedObject, you can also create custom ones or use third-party libraries.